SimoneTiberi/BANDITS/README.md

 via differential transcript usage (DTU), between two or more conditions.
-The method uses a Bayesian hierarchical framework, which allows for sample specific proportions in a Dirichlet-Multinomial model, and samples the allocation of fragments to the transcripts.
+The method uses a Bayesian hierarchical framework, which allows for sample specific proportions in a Dirichlet-multinomial model, and samples the allocation of fragments to the transcripts.
 Parameters are inferred via Markov chain Monte Carlo (MCMC) techniques and a DTU test is performed via a multivariate Wald test on the posterior densities for the average relative abundance of transcripts.